0xOptimizer/japan_tourist_info/README.md

 6. Start the local development server by running `php artisan serve`.
 7. Visit http://localhost:8000 in your browser to access the application.

 Please note that this project doesn't require a database connection.
+You also don't need an API key for the AI analysis as it is hosted on my own Linux server.

 You can also access the live version of the application here: https://mochi.tewi.club/location/.